 - 1. STOP!
 Read the all safety information included with and on the side of heater. - 2.
-Make sure the equipment shutoff valve is fully open. - 3.
-Push in gas control knob and slightly turn clockwise to the OFF position (see figure 19). - 4.
-Wait five (5) minutes.
+Turn off all electric power to the appliance and make sure the equipment shutoff valve is fully open. - 3.
+Push in gas control knob and slightly turn clockwise to the OFF position (see figure 16). - 4.
+Wait five (5) minutes to clear out any gas.
 Then smell for gas including near the floor.
 If you smell gas, STOP!
 Follow "B" in the safety information above.
-If you do not smell gas, go to the next step. - Push in and turn control knob counterclockwise to PILOT.
+If you do not smell gas, go to the next step. - 5.
+Push in and turn control knob counterclockwise to PILOT.
 Press in control knob for five (5) seconds.